winitzki/scall/tutorial/programming_dhall.md

 The `assert` feature in Dhall imposes a constraint that two values should be equal (have the same normal forms) at type-checking time.
 The expression `assert : x === y` will be accepted only if `x` and `y` have the same type and the same normal forms.

-It turns out that Dhall's `assert` feature may be viewed as syntactic sugar for the Leibniz equality.
+It turns out that Dhall's `assert` feature is equivalent to a certain expression involving the Leibniz equality.
 To explain that, let us show how a Leibniz equality type may be used to write code that type-checks only if given values `x` and `y` are equal.

 If `x` and `y` are equal then `f x` and `f y` are the same type for any function `f : T → Type`.
 If so, the value `refl T x` of type `LeibnizEqual T x x` will be also accepted by Dhall as having the type `LeibnizEqual T x y`.
-We can write that constraint as a type annotation (which is also validated at type-checking time) in the form `refl T x : LeibnizEqual T x y`.
+We can write that constraint as a type annotation (which will be validated at type-checking time) in the form `refl T x : LeibnizEqual T x y`.
 That type annotation will be accepted only when `x` equals `y` at type-checking time.

 As an example, here is how to assert that `123` equals `100 + 20 + 3`: